python/devguide/getting-started/setup-building.rst

-   If you need to change the build configuration or platform, build once with the ``build.bat`` script set to those options first before building with them in VS to ensure all files are rebuilt properly, or you may encouter errors when loading modules that were not rebuilt.
+   If you need to change the build configuration or platform, build once with the ``build.bat`` script set to those options first before building with them in VS to ensure all files are rebuilt properly, or you may encounter errors when loading modules that were not rebuilt.

    Avoid selecting the ``PGInstrument`` and ``PGUpdate`` configurations, as these are intended for PGO builds and not for normal development.